Our Volunteering Culture

 Why it's important

-We understand that creating a positive culture requires attention and care.
-It doesn’t happen just because we’ve written it down.
+We understand that creating a positive culture needs role models and champions.
 We bring Our Volunteering Culture to life in the way we behave towards each other: in what we do, what we say and how we say it.

-So, by clearly spelling out the behaviours we expect from one another, we now have a shared understanding and a common frame of reference.
-This can only make it easier for us all to work together.
+By clearly spelling out the behaviours we expect from one another, we have a shared understanding that makes it easier for us all to work together.

 And UK Scouts means every team at every level of our organisation - Section, Group, District, County, Region, Nation and HQ.
 It's everyone's responsibility to inspire, motivate and support our members to make Our Volunteering Culture a reality.